Kotopita, which means chicken pie, is one of many types of Greek meat pites. This particular meat pie is made with chicken and shaped into a galette.

-You can serve this Kotopita during the holidays as a starter.
-If you like you can make smaller ones.
-Grease your muffin tins with olive oil, line it with phyllo, add the filling and cheese on top and form into mini «kotopitakia».
+You can serve this Kotopita as a main dish with a salad or during the holidays you can make smaller ones as a starter.
+If you like you can make them free-form or use your muffin tins.
+Grease your muffin tins with olive oil, line it with phyllo, add the filling and cheese on top and bake to make mini “kotopitakia”.

 The previous video, where I made Spanakopita, was in English but it wasn’t fair for the readers of my Greek blog, so this time I preferred not to speak but to add subtitles in both languages.